About Us

 Community

-Untold thousands of performing artists have left a little piece of their heart in Ballarat.
-They have shared a moment of history with the likes of James Scullin, Alfred Deakin, Mary Grant Bruce, Amy Castles, Joan Kirner, Denise Drysdale, Betty Pounder, David Atkins, Robert Lemke, Dame Kiri Te Kanawa, Anthony Callea and more.
+Across decades, thousands of performers have shared in moments of artistic growth and cultural significance in Ballarat.
+Participants have appeared before and alongside notable Australians including James Scullin, Alfred Deakin, Mary Grant Bruce, Amy Castles, Joan Kirner, Denise Drysdale, Betty Pounder, David Atkins, Robert Lemke, Dame Kiri Te Kanawa and Anthony Callea, reflecting the longstanding national reach and influence of RSSS.

 Funding